-KJM1120 - Inorganic Chemistry and KJM1130 - Physical Chemistry I - thermodynamics and kinetics, or equivalent knowledge.
-We recommend taking MENA3000 - Functional materials simultaneously if you don't have this course already.
+KJM1121 – Inorganic Chemistry I and KJM1130 – Physical Chemistry I - Thermodynamics and Kinetics, or equivalent courses.
+In addition MENA3001 – Functional Materials might be useful.

-Teaching is divided into five different parts, each of three weeks' duration.
+Teaching is divided into five different parts, each of three weeks´ duration.
 There are 3 lectures a week for 15 weeks in all.
 There are also 3 weekly seminar hours.
 One third of these will involve the use of mathematical simulation tools with applications in various parts of the curriculum.
 The course will have 2 mandatory assignments that have to be approved before you can attend the exam.
-Approved assignements are valid one year after the semester they were written.
+Approved assignements are valid six semesters after the semester they were approved.

 It is mandatory to participate in seminars about the mathematical simulation tools.
-Valid absence has to be documented by showing a doctor's declaration to the student administration at The Department of Chemistry.
+Valid absence has to be documented by showing a doctor´s declaration to the student administration at The Department of Chemistry.
 It is also mandatory attendance at the first lecture.
-If you are prevented from attending the first lecture, you must inform "ekspedisjonskontoret" at The Department of Chemistry no later than the same day (phone: 22 85 54 46 or e-mail: firstname.lastname@example.org) if you want to keep your place in the course.
+If you are prevented from attending the first lecture, you must inform The Department of Chemistry no later than the same day in order to keep your place in the course.

 Examination support material